STATE OF EMERGENCYHospitals have become ill-equipped dumping grounds for psychiatric patients.

 At Lutheran Medical Center, inspectors found that security staff were untrained in the use of first aid and physical restraints, and, contrary to hospital policies, orders for restraints were not always filed by licensed physicians.
 A Lutheran spokesperson declined to comment on the inspection.

-“It is evident that there is no documentation of monitoring from 4:20 AM to 5:00 AM, when the patient was found prone and in cardiac arrest.”- New York State inspectors on St. Barnabas Hospital
+“It is evident that there is no documentation of monitoring from 4:20 AM to 5:00 AM, when the patient was found prone and in cardiac arrest.”

 At Kingsbrook Jewish Medical Center in Brooklyn, emergency room security staff failed to monitor an elderly psychiatric patient at risk for running away.
 He wandered from the unit, entered an unlocked, empty building, and jumped from the fourth floor and died.
 A Kingsbrook spokesperson did not respond to multiple requests for comment.